alchemy-fr/Phraseanet-Docs/en/User/Guide/Customize.rst

 In the **Display** tab, the user can:

+* Choose to apply its latest search settings when connecting to *Production*
+* Change its language setting
 * Change the display mode from *Thumbnails* to *List*
 * Modify the colour set of the interface (Dark theme by default).
 * Change the information displayed when mousing-over thumbnails by checking